theme-manager/theme-applier/README.md

                                           k: Applies kitty
                                           q: Applies qt theme
       -s  --set   <name> <on/off>     Set the variable <name> to <on/off>
                                           <auto>:         Automatically apply the current theme on system startup
+                                          <hyprland>:     Determines if hyprland has to be updated when theme is applied
-                                          <hypr>:     Determines if hypr has to be updated when theme is applied
+                                          <hyprpaper>:    Determines if hyprpaper (Wallpaper) has to be updated when the theme is applied
                                           <dunst>:        Determines if dunst has to be updated when theme is applied
+                                          <waybar>:       Determines if waybar has to be updated when theme is applied
                                           <bash>:         Determines if bashrc has to be updated when theme is applied
+                                          <kitty>:        Determines if kitty has to be updated when theme is applied
                                           <qt>:           Determines if qt theme has to be updated when theme is applied
       -g  --get   <name>              Get the value of the variable <name>

 ## Example config file